-University staff granted faculty status at the University level have the right to: (i) voice and vote in University faculty meetings to the extent permitted by Article III(C)(6) of the Faculty Senate Charter; (ii) vote for faculty senators, subject to the provision of the Faculty Senate Charter and any applicable school-specific appendix to this Handbook; (iii) serve on the Faculty Senate, subject to the provisions of the Faculty Senate Charter and any applicable school-specific appendix to this Handbook; (iv) serve as members of faculty committees, subject to the provisions of the Faculty Senate Charter, the Faculty Senate Committee Policy Document, and applicable school-specific appendices.
+University staff granted faculty status at the University level have the right to: (i) voice and vote in University faculty meetings to the extent permitted by Article III(C)(6) of the Faculty Senate Charter and any applicable school-specific appendix to this Handbook; (iii) serve on the Faculty Senate, subject to the provisions of the Faculty Senate Charter and any applicable school-specific appendix to this Handbook; (iv) serve as members of faculty committees, subject to the provisions of the Faculty Senate Charter, the Faculty Senate Committee Policy Document, and applicable school-specific appendices.
 Staff granted faculty status are eligible for those benefits generally available to University staff and are subject to the policies and procedures that apply to University staff.